uib-ub/terminologi-content/web/en/om/fagrad.md

 Termportalen’s advisory board members are:
 - Ole Våge, Norwegian Directorate of Health, **chair**
+- Pernille Cecilie Eikeland, National Union of Students in Norway
-- Elida Slettum, National Union of Students in Norway
+- Thomas Helland-Hansen, National Union of Students in Norway (deputy member)
 - Geir Vikan, board member of the Association of Government-Authorized Translators in Norway
 - Gisle Andersen, Norwegian School of Economics
 - Ivo Spira, Standards Norway